-The liquidity deposits have various maturities within 2 years and bear interest at rates ranging from 1.81% to 5.21%.
+The liquidity deposits have maturities within 1 year and bear interest at rates of 1.81%.

 Liquidity deposits are initially measured at fair value plus transaction costs that are directly attributable to their acquisition.

 Liquidity deposits are classified and subsequently measured at amortized cost because they meet the solely payments of principal and interest criterion and are held within a business model whose objective is to hold financial assets in order to collect contractual cash flows.
 Liquidity deposits are subsequently reduced by any loss allowance.